Never Let Me Down: Subsequent events

 At the conclusion of the Glass Spider Tour, Bowie began to reevaluate where he was at in his career.
 The tour took a toll on him and he found it hard to maintain the stadium rockstar lifestyle.
-Due to the poor critical reception of the album and tour, he decided to rejuvenate himself creatively and artistically, forming the rock band Tin Machine with guitarist Reeves Gabrels, whom he met through the tour, creating a partnership that lasted the rest of the 1990s.
+Due to the negative critical reception of the album and tour, he decided to rejuvenate himself creatively and artistically, forming the rock band Tin Machine with guitarist Reeves Gabrels, whom he met through the tour, creating a partnership that lasted the rest of the 1990s.
 Bowie also effectively cut ties with Alomar, a collaborator since 1975's Young Americans, although the guitarist later played on the 1995 Outside Tour and on a few tracks for Outside (1995), Heathen (2002) and Reality (2003).

 Although he was initially proud of the finished product, Bowie's views on Never Let Me Down soured as the years passed.
 By 1993, he remarked that he played the role of a session musician in the studio and allowed others to take control of the production and arrangements rather than being more involved himself, resulting in a final product he felt was "a bitter disappointment".
 When his personal website BowieNet launched in 1998, Never Let Me Down was the artist's only studio album excluded from his official career biography on the site.
 Three years prior, he acknowledged Never Let Me Down as his "nadir":